 When empowered to be the drivers of change, employees are happier, freer and more likely to be deeply engaged with innovation when it’s fueled by their own initiatives.
 What’s more, work will be more fun.
 Working side by side with your customer connects your work with a sense of value and fulfillment.
 So does the ability to really service your customers.

-There are four main structural issues which I have seen in corporates which struggle to innovate:
+There are four main structural issues which I have seen in corporates which struggle to optimize Innovation Managment:

-Essentially, for corporate innovation to succeed, we need to let go of the past and the rigid rules and regulations which are relics of yesteryear.
+Essentially, for corporate innovation to succeed, we need to let go of the past and the rigid rules and regulations which are relics of yesteryear corporate structures.

 Organizations need to move away from checking boxes because that’s how they’ve always done it and start thinking about the future.
 When these elements come together, corporates are more likely to withstand the test of time.